sanchitahg-hub/sanchita-demo/README.md

 # sanchita-demo
-This is my firrst git repository
+This is my first git repository
+Author-SANCHITA GHOSAL